London fears for its future as companies defect to Wall Street – KION546

 The combined effect has weighed heavily on the FTSE 100, which, despite a recent hot streak, has trailed the gains in benchmark exchanges in the European Union and the United States since the global financial crisis.

-Fears for London’s future resurfaced over the past week after chipmaker ARM, the crown jewel of the UK tech sector, and CRH, the world’s largest building materials supplier, shunned the city in favor of New York.
-Shell, London’s largest listed company, has also reportedly considered relocating to the United States.
+Fears for London’s future resurfaced over the past week after chipmaker ARM, the crown jewel of the UK tech sector, said it would hold its IPO on Wall Street, and CRH, the world’s largest building materials supplier, said it would moving its primary listing to the United States.
+Shell, London’s largest listed company, has also reportedly considered relocating.
 The health of London’s markets is vital to the UK economy, hence the growing sense of alarm.

 Taken together, the company moves feel like “a vote of no confidence in the investment environment here in the UK,” said Michael Hewson, chief market analyst at stockbroker CMC Markets UK.